MizaGBF/RPGMTL/readme.md

 ```

 Or, on Windows, by double clicking the file and starting it with Python.
+> [!WARNING]
-(Don't try to start it with the Python Launcher, the one with a rocket icon, it won't work.
+> On Windows, don't try to start it with the Python Launcher, the one with a rocket icon, it won't work.
 Make sure it's python.exe.
-Do `Right Click` and `Open with...` to go select it, if needed.)
+Do `Right Click` and `Open with...` to go select it, if needed.

 Then you can access it with your favorite web browser.
 `http://localhost:8000/` should be the default address.
 [Direct Link](http://localhost:8000/).